 Gabi has assiduously collected and cataloged all the presents left by the crows, with the help of her mother, Lisa Mann.
 Gabi’s collection includes pieces of shiny glass, a silver charm, buttons, metal screws, as well as an abundance of other notable items.

 What’s more, since beginning this endeavor in 2013, the relationship between the crows and Gabi has expanded to include other members of the Mann family.

 In one highly notable instance, her mother Lisa lost a lens cap while photographing Bald eagles near their Seattle residence.
-In no time the lens cap was found….sitting on the bird feeder.
+The lens cap was found in no time, sitting on the bird feeder.
 To investigate the recovery of her lens cap, Lisa checked the surveillance camera feed – they had installed the camera to further document the birds’ behavior.

 Lisa watched the recording and incredibly observed a crow bringing the cap back, even washing it in the bath before leaving it on the bird bath.

 Crow Gifts: An Amazing Example of Animal Intelligence

 The intelligence of crows and other corvids have been researched and well documented in scientific literature in recent years.
 Gabi’s relationship provides another wonderful example of the complex thinking of these animals that throws the term “bird-brain” out the window.